Symptoms and Diagnosis

 Tests for Lung Cancer

-To find out if lung cancer may be present, the doctor evaluates a person's medical history, smoking history, their exposure to environmental and occupational substances, and family history of cancer.
+To better understand a person’s chance of developing lung cancer, a doctor first evaluates a person's medical history, smoking history, their exposure to environmental and occupational substances, and family history of cancer.

 The doctor also performs a physical exam and may order a test to take an image of the chest or other tests.
 Seeing a spot on an image is usually how a doctor first suspects that lung cancer may be present.

-If lung cancer is suspected, the doctor may order a test called a sputum cytology.
-This is a simple test where a doctor examines a sample of mucous cells coughed up from the lungs under a microscope to see if cancer is present.
+If lung cancer is suspected, the doctor may order a test called sputum cytology.
+This is a simple test where, under a microscope, a doctor examines a sample of mucous cells coughed up from the lungs under a microscope to see if cancer is present.

 Biopsies to Detect Lung Cancer